Atlantic County Institute of Technology: Athletics

 The Atlantic County Institute of Technology Red Hawks compete in the Cape-Atlantic League, an athletic conference comprised of public and private high school in Atlantic, Cape May, Cumberland and Gloucester counties, which operates under the aegis of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 1,222 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
+With 1,222 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.

 Administration

-The school's principal is Joseph Potkay.
-His administration team includes four assistant principals, one for each grade.
+The school's principal is Brain Rovani.
+His administration team includes three assistant principals.